Can I Recover My Hot Wallet on a Ledger?

 Whether it’s coins, tokens or NFTs, Ledger’s central premise is keeping your crypto assets safe by generating your private keys in an offline environment – and keeping them there.
 Why is this so important?
 Because it keeps them out of reach of threats that exist online, such as hackers and malware.
 And there’s a good chance that when you buy your Ledger device, you’ll have some existing assets on another wallet that need to be to secured.

-But doing this in the wrong way not only defeats the purpose of your device – it also leaves you wide open to online threats.
+Doing this in the wrong way not only defeats the purpose of your device – it also leaves you wide open to online threats.
 Understanding how to move assets between wallets is crucial to staying safe.
-Here, we take a deep dive into what it means to move assets from different types of wallet into your brand new Ledger, and how to complete that process in a way that keeps your crypto safe.
+Here, take a deep dive into what it means to move assets from different types of wallet into your brand new Ledger, and how to complete that process in a way that keeps your crypto safe.

 Back to Basics: How Crypto Wallets Protect You